sebastiancarlos/cl-yasboi/README.md

 *"package" "management"* solution.

-Assuming your implementation has ASDF bundled in (which is the case for most these days), you still need to obtain this project's external dependencies (namely, `alexandria` and `fiveam`).
-Unless you have them already, or you have a very power-user setup in place already, you need to install [Quicklisp](https://www.quicklisp.org/beta/), which is the tool that fetches external dependencies (Yes, the fetching tool is separate from the main package management tool... *I know*).
+Assuming your implementation has ASDF bundled in (which is the case for most these days), you still need to get this project's external dependencies (namely, `alexandria` and `fiveam`).
+Unless you have them already, or you have a very *power-user* setup in place already, you need to install [Quicklisp](https://www.quicklisp.org/beta/), which is the tool that fetches external dependencies (Yes, the fetching tool is separate from the main package management tool... *I know*).

-Assuming you have a Unix system (*I know this*), just follow the standard Quicklisp installation instructions, which I'll provide here:
+Assuming you have a Unix system (*I know this*), just follow the standard Quicklisp installation instructions, which I'll provide here with a modification for better XDG support:

 ```bash
 # Download the Quicklisp bootstrap file